lpzhang-code/Call-Centre/README.md

 </Response>
 ```

-- the TwiML is returned to twilio via HTTP which transforms it into SMS and sends it to the carrier via SMPP
+- the TwiML is returned to twilio via HTTP, it is transformed into SMS and sent to the carrier via SMPP
-- nothing in the response telling twilio who to send to, instead response will be automatically directed to the number which sent the original message
+- nothing in the response tells twilio who to send to, instead response will be automatically directed to the number which sent the original message
 - application initiated events are triggered via calls to twilio's REST API which provides whole host of services
 - for example, weather app makes HTTP request to twilio API asking for text message containing weather forecast to be sent from application phone number to customer phone number

+### REST API

+- API is a way of making data and functionality available to other programs across the internet, there are range of twilio APIs available allowing calls and messages to anyone in the world
+- REST API maps predefined set of URLs to resources which can be returned as HTML, JSON, images, etc; different kinds of HTTP requests (GET/POST/PUT/DELETE) can be made over the resource
+- there are separate REST APIs for each of twilio's products, but they are accessed in roughly the same way

+**Authentication**

+- to access twilio API, authenticate using HTTP or helper library